 Image File Types – .ai

 AI is an Adobe Illustrator file extension.
-The most important thing to learn about .ai files is they maintain quality of the original image through expansion and reduction.
+The most important thing to learn about the ai image file is it maintains quality of the original image through expansion and reduction.
 Pushing the picture to its maximum size won’t reduce the quality at all.

 The ability of .ai extensions to retain image integrity make them a perfect candidate for brand logos.
 Due to the fact brand logos will need to change size to fit onto many different things, using .ai will keep their characteristics intact.
 Confidently use .ai for all logos.